Guaranteed Matrix Completion via Non-convex Factorization: Problem Formulation and Algorithms

 \subsection{Problem formulation}

-We consider a variant of (P0) with different regularization terms.
-In particular, we introduce two types of regularization terms besides the square loss function: the first type is designed to force $X_k, Y_k$ (the produced solution in the $k$-th iteration) to be incoherent (i.e.\ with bounded row norm), and the second type is designed to upper bound the norm of $X_k$ and $Y_k$.
-Reference \cite{keshavan2010matrix} also used the first type of regularization terms, but not the second type; this difference with our work is mainly because their formulation forced $X,Y$ to have a fixed norm.
+We consider a variant of (P0) with incoherence-control regularizers.
+In particular, we introduce two types of regularization terms besides the square loss function: the first type is designed to force the iterates $X_k, Y_k$ to be incoherent (i.e.\ with bounded row norm), and the second type is designed to upper bound the norm of $X_k$ and $Y_k$.
+Note that (P0) is related to the Lagrangian method, while our regularizer is based on the penalty function method for constrained optimization problems.
+We can also view the regularizer $ \lambda( \| X\|_F^2 + \| Y\|_F^2 )$ as a ``soft regularizer'', and our new regularizer as a ``hard regularizer''.
+The advantage of the hard regularizer is that it does not distort the optimal solution.